Vishalkumar8434076/DiamondPricePrediction1/README.md

 2. Create a new branch for your feature or bug fix: git checkout -b feature-name.
 3. Make your changes and commit them: git commit -m 'Description of your changes'.
 4. Push your changes to your fork: git push origin feature-name.
-5. Create a pull request on the original repository.
+5. Create a pull request on the original repository